traefik-tech-blog/traefik-sre-logging/README.md

 $ kubectl logs -f -l app.kubernetes.io/name=traefik -c tail-accesslogs
 ```

-And see headerfields on the sidecar container, prefixed with `request`:
+And see header fields on the sidecar container, prefixed with `request`:
 ```json
 {
   [...],